JanssenProject/jans/docs/contribute/testing.md

 Dependency vulnerabilities are monitored by Gihub.
 In addition we plan to use the [Linux Foundation Community Bridge](https://security.communitybridge.org) vulnerability detection platform.

-## Contributing to the Documentation
+## Contributing To The Documentation

 While contributing documentation to official Janssen Project [documentation](https://jans.io/docs/) it is important